 When Might we See Results?

 Primary outcomes are expected to be reported soon after the study’s primary completion date of May 2020.
-Subjects will continue to be followed for 2 more years with 4-year outcomes being reported in mid-2020.
+Subjects will continue to be followed for two more years with four-year outcomes being reported in mid-2020.

 Stay tuned for in-depth coverage from Beyond Type 1 on the results of this study.
 To learn more about this trial click here